 NSW DPI has issued a Biosecurity (Salmonella Enteritidis) Control Order 2019 to assist in the management of the biosecurity risk posed by the spread of Salmonella Enteritidis (SE).
 The Order commenced on 1 August, 2019 and will remain in effect for two years from that date.

 Further information about the Control Order (PDF, 117.44 KB).

 Salmonella Enteritidis (SE) can be identified in the poultry industry through:

-Tracing of facilities or other businesses with recent contact with this farm will be undertaken and samples from those properties will be collected and investigated.
+Tracing of facilities or other businesses with recent contact with the affected premises will be undertaken and samples from those properties will be collected and investigated.

-A DPI liaison officer will be available for the affected farm to provide advice and support.
+A DPI liaison officer will be available for the affected premises to provide advice and support.

-Farms are required to undergo full decontamination and undertake testing for SE before any birds can be placed back on the property.
+Affected poultry farms or facilities are required to undergo full decontamination and undertake testing for SE before they can start operating again.

 You should have a documented biosecurity program to monitor for and prevent the introduction of Salmonella Enteritidis (SE) on your property or the spread of bacteria between poultry sheds.
 This could include: